DazzlingFugu/ember-fr-guides-source/CONTRIBUTING.md

 You are free to use the method and tools you like to translate the file, what matters is the result.

-Tools like [Google Translate](https://translate.google.fr/?hl=fr&sl=en&tl=fr&op=translate) can set up an approximative translation for you, then you can fix the mistakes with your own words.
+Tools like [DeepL](https://www.deepl.com) can set up an approximative translation for you, then you can fix the mistakes with your own words.
 But keep in mind you could have _a lot_ of things to fix because it produces very literal translations.
-Most of the time translating yourself directly is just faster (believe me I tried).
+Most of the time translating yourself directly is just faster.

 In the end, the point is to "sound French".